Skip to main content

 “Because you accused me.”
 Swadhin shook his head.
 “And I am not going to sit and take that.”

 “That was the first letter I ever wrote.
 I know I am terrible at it.”
-Abhaya sounded guilty as she continued “I told Mejdibhai not to disturb you with the letter but… then she said you will reply to it.”
+Abhaya sounded guilty as she continued, “I told Mejdibhai not to disturb you with the letter, but… then she said you would reply to it.”
 Swadhin watched her explain herself.
-“I have never received a letter in my life so I was… I was…umm….
+“I have never received a letter in my life, so I was… I was…umm….
 I kept looking out for the mailman.”
-Her words made Swadhin look up at her as she lowered her head, her eyes fixed on the empty slate board as he cursed himself inwardly.
-He had not even thought Abhaya would put so much importance on two lines she wrote.
+Her words made Swadhin look up at her as she lowered her head, her eyes fixed on the empty slate board, as he cursed himself inwardly.
+He had not even thought that Abhaya would put so much importance on the two lines she wrote.
 Here was a girl, pushing him away one moment and expecting from him the next.
 What was he supposed to do?

 “I understand… It was my fault.
 I should not have…” Abhaya shook her head as he stared at her.